When to buy an over-the-counter tag

 Nonresidents – Hunters can purchase over-the-counter tags any time after December 1 for the coming year.
 No drawings.
 No waiting.
 Just buy your license and tags and go hunting during the hunting season.

-Please note: 2018 Sawtooth Elk tag sales have been postponed
+Please note: 2018 Elk tag sales are sold out